github-education-resources/guide/docs/index.md

 ### 3. Post your syllabus

-You may want to create a public repository with your syllabus and assignment description(s).
-That way, students can see any changes made over time and create issues to ask for clarifications, and other teachers can collaborate with you to make your materials even better.
+You may want to create a repository with your syllabus and assignment description(s).
+That way, students can see any changes made over time and create issues to ask for clarifications.
+If the repository is public, other teachers can collaborate with you to make your materials even better.

 See [an example course repository](https://github.com/afeld/advanced_js).